 Other problems surfaced in regard to the way poetry was approached.
 In some Centres, paraphrase without analysis is still the preferred way to deal with a poem and in addition it still needs to be emphasised that the noting of poetic devices and the simple assertion of their power gains little reward.
 Candidates are expected to show how the words cast their spell.
 At the other end of the spectrum, just occasionally Examiners came across work in all genres where the drive to write about features of the language became so extreme that the candidates saw no need to expound the basic meanings of the text.
-Thus the Examiner could find no evidence that the authorial purposes had been understood by the candidate.
+Hence the Examiner could find no evidence that the authorial purposes had been understood by the candidate.
 This approach could also be found in the other genres.
 One Examiner came across work in which candidates seemed more concerned about noting what they had been told were semantic fields than engaging with literature.
-Literary terminology can be a useful tool but is more often a bad master.
+Literary terminology can be a useful tool but it can also be a bad master.

-It has been mentioned above that the starred questions were hugely popular and hence they were an accurate reflection of the ability range.
+Being hugely popular, responses to the passage-based questions were an accurate reflection of the ability range.
 It follows that Examiners met familiar patterns of failure.
-As usual, most common of these failures was inattention to the detail of the extract.
+As usual, most common of these was inattention to the detail of the extract.
 However, the great majority now do recognise that to centre the answer on the extract is a major imperative.
 As was said last year, the problem now is to get the balance right between this and showing awareness of the context in which the passage occurs.
 There is no magic formula for arrival at this balance since the context is more important to the understanding of some extracts than to others.
-In Question's 28 and 31, for instance, it could not be of much importance.
-Conversely, in Question's 13,16,19,25 and 37 a placing of the passage in its context was crucial for a proper understanding and rather often this was not forthcoming.
+In Questions 28 and 31, for instance, it could not be of much importance.
+Conversely, in Questions 13,16,19,25 and 37 and 40 a placing of the passage in its context was crucial for a proper understanding and rather often this was not forthcoming.

-Given the huge popularity of the extract tasks, it might be asked whether sometimes this was a choice from weakness rather than strength in that a number of candidates were not very well equipped to cope with more discursive questions or, perhaps more pertinently, did not know enough about material which were not at the absolute Centre of the text.
-Hence, questions which required candidates to first of all show knowledge of the text by choosing a part of the text relevant to the task were often avoided, as were those on supposedly minor characters.
+Given the popularity of the passage-based tasks, it might be asked whether sometimes this was a choice from weakness rather than strength in that a number of candidates were not very well equipped to cope with more discursive questions or, perhaps more pertinently, did not know enough about material which were not at the absolute centre of the text.
+Hence, questions which required candidates first of all to show knowledge of the text by choosing a part of the text relevant to the task were often avoided, as were those on supposedly minor characters.
 As a consequence, the rich opportunities for lively writing on characters such as Pumblechook and Burgoyne were largely eschewed.